fortytwoservices/public-docs.fortytwo.io/docs/Managed Azure AD B2C/index.md

 ## The intent

-The intention is to improve the understanding of the Microsoft Identity Platform and the Identity Experience Framework, which we use as our building blocks for the Amesto Fortytwo Managed AD B2C Azure Marketplace offering.
+The intention is to improve the understanding of the Microsoft Identity Platform and the Identity Experience Framework, which we use as our building blocks for the Fortytwo Managed AD B2C Azure Marketplace offering.

 ## Modern authentication